 And although Laura has the basic human decency to be compassionate to Florence when she and her family experience hardships, and grateful when Florence’s care heals her and her daughters, the ubiquitous nature of racism means that common ground is only ever figurative for these two women.
 The systemic racism of their era gives Laura a certain freedom that Florence can never access.

 And these are the dynamics that have repeated themselves throughout history.
-Second wave feminism was a fight to decenter white women’s issue as the basis for gender equality.
+Second wave feminism was a fight to de-centre white women’s issue as the basis for gender equality.
 The third wave introduced intersectionality as a necessary component of the movement in that fight.
-And decades later “white feminism” is still at the center of too many conversations about the oppression and injustices women of color, specifically Black women, cace.
+And decades later “white feminism” is still at the centre of too many conversations about the oppression and injustices women of colour, specifically Black women, cace.
 White privilege gives white women a veil of protection to advocate for themselves and others, it gives Black women an additional layer of burdens to bear.
 Mudbound perfectly captured these dynamics.
 And it's important for viewers to remember that not every them in this film is a relic from the past.
 Much of it is our present.